DRimmele/samplecsc396/README.md

 Allows for easier studiing methods.
 Stores past flashcards for studing as well.

 # Front End
+We will use fullstack to build the front end of the website, allowing users to log in, enter a topic for flashcards, and generate flashcards based on the topic.
 # Back End
+We will
 # Functional Reqs
 - User must be able to log in and create account.
 - User must be able to choose topics in relation to flashcards.